The Story of

 And after Michael moved away, Graciela Mabel Ribot was contracted to serve as our bilingual Ministry Assistant, expanding our potential to fully ministry to Hispanics around the world.
-In 2016, her husband, Fernando, became a member of the staff, too, to increase the ways we minister in the Spanish language.
+Her husband Fernando and son Martín often help her to increase the ways we minister in the Spanish language.

 See Terry’s 2004 Mission Trip to Malawi.

 Listen to Terry’s 2010 Retreat in New Zealand.